 It's so easy for us to hold ourselves up to other people - especially as moms - and decide how we are doing based on how it appears others are doing.
 (And generally, we don't have a true picture of what their reality is to begin with!)
 I look at other church plants, I look at other families, I look at educational standards and then I hold myself up to those rulers and find myself incredibly lacking.
-And usually it takes a little while before I realize the problem might not necessarily be my performance (and believe me, I'm not saying I don't need to make changes!!) so much as the fact that I'm using the wrong system of measures.
+And usually it takes a little while before I realize the problem might not necessarily be my performance (and believe me, I'm not saying I don't need to

 One thing the kids are learning in science is that there are standard units of measurement.
 Length is measured in meters; volume in liters; mass in grams.
 It's a standard that is fixed.
 I'm finding that when I hold myself up to standards of my own choosing, I will fall short every single time.
 What I need to do is find the fixed standard - God's word and his plan for my life.